cortexlabs/cortex/docs/cluster-management/security.md

 ## Private cluster

 By default, instances are created in public subnets and are assigned public IP addresses.
 You can configure all instances in your cluster to use private subnets by setting `subnet_visibility: private` in your [cluster configuration](config.md) file before creating your cluster (e.g. via `cortex cluster up -c cluster.yaml`).
+If private subnets are used, instances will not have public IP addresses, and Cortex will create a NAT gateway to allow outgoing newtwork requests.

 By default, the API load balancer is internet-facing, and therefore APIs are publicly accessible.
 You can configure your API load balancer to be internal by setting `api_load_balancer_scheme: internal` in your cluster configuration file (before creating your cluster).
 If you do this, you will need to configure [VPC Peering](../guides/vpc-peering.md) or an [API Gateway with VPC Link](../guides/api-gateway.md) to make prediction requests to your APIs.